Limitations and Troubleshooting

 - Direct client access: Configure the package manager to reach Artifactory (or the upstream registry) with credentials, bypassing the anonymous redirect hop.

-- Artifactory-side credentials: A remote repository under the virtual that authenticates to the upstream may allow gated public-registry content to resolve; this pattern is not fully regression-tested for all ecosystems—see the Overview and your account team before relying on it in production.
+- Artifactory-side credentials: Storing upstream credentials on the PTC remote repository can allow some gated public-registry content to resolve.
+Validate this pattern for your ecosystem before production use.
 Hugging Face gated models are called out explicitly under Hugging Face models and registry limitations.

 npm publish works because PUT requests are not redirected.
 For users who need to log in and publish packages to the public npm registry (not Artifactory), default npm login (web login) fails because Zscaler intercepts a GET call in the login flow (/v1/done callback) and redirects it to Artifactory.